Last Updated: 12/17/2019

-The Hawaii State Legislature has the ability to award grants funded by State funds under Hawaii Revised Statutes, Chapter 42F.
-The Chapter 42F Grants (frequently known as “Grants-in-Aid” or GIAs) are awarded for two types of requests:
+The Hawaii State Legislature awards grants funded by the State under Hawaii Revised Statutes, Chapter 42F.
+Chapter 42F Grants (frequently known as “Grants-in-Aid” or GIAs) are awarded for two types of requests:

 - Capital Improvement Projects (CIPs) to construct and/or repair buildings and other facilities.

 The Legislature designates which executive department agency will administer and oversee the expenditures for your grant.
 Appropriations with the Office of Community Services (OCS) program code of LBR903 were assigned to the OCS for administering and overseeing.
 Click below for a complete list of grants funded by the 2019 Legislature:

 If your grant was assigned to a different expending agency, please contact them for more information.
 A list of expending agencies is located here.
 For Grantees who have been awarded a GIA and are assigned to OCS:

 The Office of Community Services (OCS) has developed GIA guidelines for both Operating GIAs and Capital Improvement Project (CIP) GIAs.
 The guidelines provide information about the OCS processes utilized to administer the GIAs with our Grantees.
 The goal is to clarify expectations and to ensure that we can work together to fulfill the Legislative intent for the GIAs.

 - Additional Information

 Q: How do I apply for a GIA?